shaunpersad/redu/README.md

 }
 /**
 * This is a function that can take in the StoreComponent's state, props, and actions,
-* and derive and return an object based on those arguments.
+* and derive and return an object, which will be passed to ComponentC as props.
 */
 const toProps = (storeState, storeProps, storeActions) => {